An EIN is necessary for filing taxes, hiring employees, and opening a bank account for your business. Follow these tips to obtain your unique number.

 Having an EIN helps businesses carry out essential tasks, like opening a business bank account, applying for business licenses, and filing tax returns.
 [2] The IRS is the federal body that collects taxes and enforces tax laws in the U.S. Its job is to ensure that businesses pay their taxes correctly and on time.

 While most business entities need an EIN, not all do.
-While it differs for business types, typically, operating as a corporation, partnership, or nonprofit, all require an EIN.
+If you need to get an EIN number, keep in mind that requirements vary by business type.
+Typically, operating as a corporation, partnership, or nonprofit requires an EIN.
 [3] You should apply for one early on to get the licenses you need to operate.
 [2] It can also protect your privacy as an individual since it saves you from having to use your personal SSN for business purposes.

 As mentioned earlier, an EIN is critical to your business for several reasons.
 Most importantly, following federal law for tax purposes is vital.
 The IRS will use your EIN to identify your business entity when filing business taxes.[4]